bkw777/REXCPM_UPS/README.md

 ![](PCB/out/REXCPM_UPS_b_filled.jpg)
 ![](PCB/out/REXCPM_UPS_end_b.jpg)

 Single cell option.
 Just install one battery holder.
-You can use either position, they are connected in parallel.
-So if you prefer the battery be more recessed and protected, you cane use just the BT2 position instead of BT1.
+You can use either the BT1 or BT2 position, they are connected in parallel.
 ![](PCB/out/REXCPM_UPS_1_batt.jpg)

 Two-cell option.
 Bend up the rear wall tabs on one of the holders, and pass the 2nd cell through the BT1 holder.